Skip to content

 Platforms like OpenPhone help you collaborate with your team without hopping between different tools.
 All call recordings, texts, and voice messages stay in a single thread so everyone knows where to look for past conversations.

-Best of all, if someone needs a second pair of eyes while answering a question, they can tag other team members to help them review and follow up faster.
+If you need a second pair of eyes while answering a question, you can tag other team members to help you review and follow up faster.
+You can also comment on any call recording, message, or voicemail so reps can easily stay up-to-date and keep track of issues as they’re resolved.

 Get a number that supports your presence in Canada with OpenPhone